Accessory Dwelling Units (ADUs) & Junior Accessory Dwelling Units (JADUs)

 Building Permit Only ADUs/JADUs

 ADUs/JADUs that meet the submittal requirements outlined in Chapter 17.23.030 of the Temecula Municipal Code may submit directly to the Building and Safety Division (once all minimum submittal requirements are met).
-Please visit the Building and Safety Division’s webpage to learn more about minimum submittal requirements.
 Building permit only ADUs/JADUs are also required to submit a covenant.
 Covenant templates are available on the top of this page.
 Once the covenant is complete, please contact the Planning Department at 951-694-6400 to learn how to submit the covenant.
+Minimum submittal requirements are listed below.

 Planning Application ADUs/JADUs